-Software development is a field currently experiencing a lot of demand, and a huge whirl of people looking to master it, and it is such a vast field that covers a lot of roles, disciplines and framework that a newbie can easily get disoriented.
+Software development is a field currently experiencing a lot of demand, and a huge whirl of people looking to master it, and it is such a vast field that covers a lot of roles, disciplines, and frameworks that a newbie can easily get disoriented.
 Many times you hear those starting asking, what language should I earn?
 What resources should I use? etc.

 Learning to Learn

-We live in a time where there is abundance of resources to use and learn.
-There are plenty of high-quality free resources to get started with coding. freeCodeCamp has a step by step program to teach you how to be a full stack developer, Codecademy is also a good place to set your foundation.
+We live in a time where there is an abundance of resources to use and learn.
+There are plenty of high-quality free resources to get started with coding. freeCodeCamp has a step-by-step program to teach you how to be a full-stack developer, Codecademy is also a good place to set your foundation.
 You can also follow some YouTube channels on Web Development like Traversy Media and Programming with Mosh are excellent choices Some websites that have great articles, documentation and other curated resources are:

 Learn The Concepts